Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration

-This technique is known as the \textit{parameter shift rule} \cite{Schuld_grad,Crooks_grad}.
-It entails computing the derivative of the cost function with respect to each parameter \(\theta_{k}\).
-However, as \(\partial_{k}f(\pmb{x}_{i})\) is derived from Eq. \eqref{eq:parameter_shit_rule}, we encounter a computational cost issue with this method.
-The optimization of parameters in quantum neural networks proves computationally intensive because, for each parameter, we must execute the quantum circuit twice to obtain the derivative.
-In addition to the substantial computational cost associated with the parameter-shift rule method, these models face other challenges such as vanishing gradient and concentration of the cost function, which will be discussed below.
+As one can observe, the computational cost associated with the parameter shift rule grows linearly with the number of parameters to be optimized.
+Although this cost is negligible in models with few parameters, it becomes more significant as the number of parameters increases, potentially making optimization unfeasible in extreme cases.
+In addition to the high computational cost, these models face other significant challenges, such as gradient disappearance and cost function concentration, which will be discussed below.